frezcirno/ooddiitt/README.md

 ##Fedora (with stow)

+###Notes:

-###Notes:  some areas to update: need 32bit dev libraries, curses, anaconda interferes with cmake for opt-klee, run ldconfig after installing new dynamic libs.
+some areas to update: need 32bit dev libraries, curses, anaconda interferes with cmake for opt-klee, run ldconfig after installing new dynamic libs.

+On fedora 27, some libs installed to lib64.  not found by ld.

 ###Step 1: Install required tools for the build